StatCan/aaw/docs/dev/resources/networking.md

 ### Allowing Connection to sites on the Internet
 This is a bit more niche, as our unclassified notebooks already have connection to the internet, but this can come up when we have a Protected B certified application like seen in https://github.com/StatCan/aaw-private/issues/125 where it's accessible to the internet, but unaccecssible from our Protected B workloads.

 To handle this we want to declare a [firewall_policy_rule_collection_group](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/firewall_policy_rule_collection_group) in our terraform files.
+Regarding certain fields, the rule collection group type we chose was [`application rule`](https://learn.microsoft.com/en-us/azure/firewall/policy-rule-sets#application-rules) as we are filtering based on FQDNs
 The source address is the subnet address of our protected-b node pool.
 In the issue above we created it in our specific environment files as the `firewall.tf` file in our `terraform-azure-statcan-aaw-network` is mirrored and publically accessible.
 Something that isn't immediately obvious is that the `priority` should be unique, this is easier to see if you have access to the firewall resource in azure.

 ### Allow Connection to internal application in an already peered network